Sometimes all you need is a little intuition and elbow grease. I have both.

 A therapeutic massage is for the body - it aims to work out knots and pains, and you may experience discomfort or pain during the treatment for a long term effect on conditions such as headaches or chronic back pain.
 Therapeutic massage is a more broad umbrella term that encompasses many modalities such as cupping, sports massage, and even acupressure!

-A therapeutic massage can be relaxing, and a relaxation can be therapeutic.
-We'll find the right balance for your body.
+A therapeutic massage can be light and relaxing, and a relaxation can be therapeutic or have deeper pressure to it.
+The techniques can be similar and I can switch it up until we find the right balance for your body.

 Is it normal to fall asleep?

-Yes!
-Lots of people relax and snooze during their massages.
-(If you are getting deep tissue or sports massage, it's unlikely but not unheard of.)
+Long Answer: Lots of people relax and snooze during their massages.
+(If you are getting deep tissue or sports massage, it's unlikely but not unheard of, as the decrease in tension just makes some people zonk out.)
 Some people also burp, snore, drool, or pass some gas while they are sleeping.
 Please don't be embarrassed - it just means I'm doing a good job. :)

 Will I be sore the next day?
 Will I bruise?